sadasivakuppaswamy/karate-wether/README.md

 # karate-wether
 # Introduction
-In this project the most common examples of testing with the Karate framework are applied
+In this project the most common examples of testing with the Karate framework are covered
 # API testing with karate
 Karate is the  open-source tool to combine API test-automation and ease of response validation and faster development.